SomeoneDistant/Captcha-Recognition/README.md

 4. The current implementation assumes there is no skew in the structure of the characters.

-5. Pixel data must be consistent across all three color channels (R=G=B).
+5. Pixel data must be consistent across all three color channels (B=G=R).

 6. More information please refer to `AI Technical test.docx`